MostAwesomeDude/brismu/0-introduction.md

 relations](https://ncatlab.org/nlab/show/bicategory+of+relations), but do not let these currently-unfamiliar mathematical terms worry you, as they are both just ways to talk about what relations are.

+## Open questions

+Everything listed here is something I'd like resolved eventually, although the resolution is probably in my own misunderstanding of Lojban.

+### How to say...

+Many times, I suspect that a word exists in Lojban, but don't know what it is.
+I'm not asking for new words to be invented; I'm trying to ensure that I haven't overlooked Lojban's existing inventory.

+* How to say "exists unique"?